pachyderm/docs-content/2.4.x/reference/clients.md

 ### Running Go Examples

-The Pachyderm godocs reference (see generation instructions above) provides examples of how you can use the Go client API.
-You need to have a running Pachyderm cluster to run these examples.
+The {{%productName%}} godocs reference (see generation instructions above) provides examples of how you can use the Go client API.
+You need to have a running {{%productName%}} cluster to run these examples.

 Make sure that you use your `pachd_address` in `client.NewFromAddress("<your-pachd-address>:30650")`.